New Years Day in Japan (Hatsumode)

-Hatsumode is one of the most beautiful celebrations of the whole year since it is about receiving the new year in a spiritual place and connecting with the divinity from day one.
+New Years Day, or hatsumode in Japanese, is celebrated on January 1st.
+It is one of the most beautiful celebrations of the whole year.
+This day is about receiving the new year in a spiritual place and connecting with the divinity from day one.
+Let us introduce you to some of the customs in Japan surrounding this special day!

-Each year, January 1st ( New Years day ) dawns in Japan with crowds of people visiting Shinto shrines and Buddhist temples to pray for safety and prosperity throughout the year ahead.
+Each year, January 1st dawns in Japan with crowds of people visiting Shinto shrines and Buddhist temples.
+They go there to pray for safety and prosperity throughout the year ahead.
 This occasion is known as hatsumode (literally, ‘first prayer’).
 Many people are clad in kimono and lively food stalls line the streets on this day.
 Hatsumode is usually celebrated from January 1-3.
-Many people make this visit after midnight on the 31st, and huge crowds gather at the larger shrines, such as Tokyo’s Yasukuni Shrine and the Meiji Jingu.
+However, many people make this visit after midnight on the 31st, and huge crowds gather at the larger shrines.
+Examples of these popular New Year visit shrines are Tokyo’s Yasukuni Shrine and the Meiji Jingu.

 The tradition started in Tokyo, and after the opening of the railway in the Meiji Period residents from all over the area would come to Tokyo or nearby famous shrines for Hatsumode, and it slowly became an important tradition in Japan.
 As Japanese cultural celebrations use elements of both Shinto and Buddhist traditions, both Shinto Shrines (jinja) and Buddhist temples (otera) are popular places to ring in the New Year.